motion/orbit/notes/next.md

 # productionize

+- need a way for people to suggest/vote features
 - sort the queues by most recent at top so you can quickly hit emails
   - should be fully keynav so you can get to links inside them quickly
   - show html in emails